-This sites stormwater system consists of mostly curb and gutter and underground piping.
-All stormwater is directed to the detention basin located in the northeast corner of the site.
-Throughout the site there are various storm drain inlet boxes located in the parking areas and landscape areas.
-These are designed to collect storm runoff from hardscape, rooftops, and landscape areas to prevent flooding of any structural building on site.
+This site's stormwater system consists of mostly curb and gutter, inlets, and underground piping.
+All stormwater is directed to the existing storm water drainage system located in Pluralsight Way.
+Throughout the site there are various storm drain inlet boxes located in the asphalt and landscaping areas.
+These are designed to collect storm runoff from the site, to prevent flooding of any structural buildings on site.
 These inlet boxes must be protected and care should be taken to prevent dumping of any kind.
 These inlets are for storm drain runoff only and should not be used as a dumping area under any circumstances.